A painfully incoherent product that will constantly try to up-sell you. Avoid if you can.

 In March 2011, GoDaddy CEO, Bob Parsons published a video of him hunting elephants in Zimbabwe.

-And in late 2011 it was revealed that GoDaddy supported SOPA, the controversial Hollywood-back copyright bill bill.
+And in late 2011 it was revealed that GoDaddy supported SOPA, the controversial Hollywood-back copyright bill.
 In response, a grassroots boycott was organized.
 Wikipedia announced they were moving their domain names off of GoDaddy.
 Reddit users staged a protest and declared Dec.
 29 “ditch GoDaddy day.”
 In five days, over 72,000 domain names were moved from GoDaddy.
 Since then, GoDaddy has tried to distance itself from controversial subjects but unfortunately past accusations of misogyny and animal cruelty still linger.

 I bet GoDaddy makes a lot of money.
 Maybe they’re highly profitable— but their website builder is awful.
 Save yourself time and money and avoid it all costs.